Go to LIST taxonomy of legal problems

-Our goal is to improve the National Subject Matter Index, to take it from an expert-centered taxonomy to a more user-centered taxonomy that can better link people’s phrasings of problems with experts’.
+Our goal was to improve from the National Subject Matter Index, to take it from an expert-centered taxonomy to a more user-centered taxonomy that can better link people’s phrasings of problems with experts’.
 Our research is examining if different rephrasings of these taxonomy terms; if different hierarchies and groupings of these terms; and if additional terms can improve the usability of this taxonomy for spotting legal issues and providing information.

 What makes the LIST taxonomy special?

-It takes this compiled list of taxonomies’ terms, and is refining it to make a Legal Issues Taxonomy that ideally can be used to:
+LIST takes this compiled earlier legal problem code taxonomies’ terms, and added in new terms suggested by our stakeholders.
+The resulting Legal Issues Taxonomy can be used to:

 - Consistently label legal content + people’s stories, about what legal issue is present (like on Learned Hands, where we need standardized labels for how we’re categorizing Reddit stories’ legal issues)